Your success

 SAS has grown over the years and continues to expand.
 Presently on a twice weekly basis we have available to our members two Physiotherapists, two Speech and Language Therapists and a Well -Being Therapist.
 We are also indebted to over twenty-five volunteers who enable SAS to operate and are totally invaluable.

 Social activities are a vital part of SAS.
-We are joined regularly by guest speakers, a wide range of wildlife visit our members and various games played.
+We are joined regularly by guest speakers, a wide range of wildlife such as Donkeys, Owls and Dogs for the Blind have visited our members and many board games are played.
 In recent times a Friday singing group has formed that creates song and laughter, a wonderful combination.

 We also arrange a number of external trips during the year which are extremely popular.